disara7/killer-sudoku/README.md

 # killer-sudoku
-A killer sudoku helper script to get summation combinations
+A killer sudoku helper script in Python to get summation combinations